-- I Barriers to participation (if women, persons with disabilities and other vulnerable groups were not well represented) should be documented - The report should discuss if the project changed, reduced or eliminated stigma, prejudices and norms that exclude women, persons with disabilities and other vulnerable groups - 3 The report should discuss if the project improved women and other excluded groups' access to resources, opportunities and services - 4 The report should discuss whether the project led to women and other excluded social groups expressing their views during meetings and project events - 5 The report should discuss whether the project led to improvements in women's and other excluded social groups' participations in the project - 6 Were women and other excluded social groups seen in positions of authority in the community? - 7 Does the report discuss the dimensions of exclusion that were not addressed by the project but that create barriers to inclusion? - Specific language should be used. e.g. define and describe who 'smallholder farmers' are, and make sure the language throughout the evaluation presents 'farmers' or 'participants' as both men and women
+- 1. Barriers to participation should be documented if women, persons with disabilities and other vulnerable groups were not well represented. - 2.
+The report should discuss if the project changed, reduced or eliminated stigma, prejudices and norms that exclude women, people with a disability and other vulnerable groups. - 3.
+The report should discuss if the project improved women's and other excluded groups' access to resources, opportunities and services. - 4.
+The report should discuss whether the project led to women and other excluded social groups expressing their views during meetings and project events. - 5.
+The report should discuss whether the project led to improvements in women's and other excluded social groups' participations in the project. - 6.
+Were women and other excluded social groups seen in positions of authority in the community? - 7.
+Does the report discuss the dimensions of exclusion that were not addressed by the project but that created barriers to inclusion? - 8.
+Specific language should be used.
+For example, define and describe the "smallholder farmers.
+Additionally, make sure that the language throughout the evaluation presents farmers or participants as both men and women. - 9.
+There should be a specific GESI section that details any GESI-specific matters.
+However, GESI matters should be referred to and linked throughout the report not only discussed in the GESI section.
+The report needs to show that GESI has been used as a lens in conducting the evaluation, rather than simply pigeonholing certain issues by dedicating an entire section to them but ignoring them thereafter. - 10.
+Gender-related and social inclusion lessons should be captured and documented in the "Recommendations" section to ensure learning is moving forward.